wirecard/wpp-integration-demo-php/README.md

 Expiry date: arbitrary month / year in the future
 ````

-#### SEPA Direct Debit Silent Pay
+#### SEPA Direct Debit
-You can use the following IBAN to do a silent pay request.
-Append the bank-account field
+You can enter the following IBAN in the input mask.
-to your request body
+Optionally you can provide the IBAN in the request body, so that the payment will be executed without consumer interaction (so-called "silent pay").

 ```
 "bank-account": {
       "iban": "DE42512308000000060004"
  }
 ```

-Note: You can also use the IBAN code in the SEPA input mask for testing purpose.

 #### Sofort
 ```